-Residents in our program have access to world-class, state-of-the-art research facilities and motivated clinical faculty which help breed an environment of academic inquiry.
+Our residency program has access to world-class, state-of-the-art research facilities and motivated clinical faculty, which fosters an environment of academic inquiry.
 Whether the focus is basic science, translational, or clinical research, residents are provided with multiple opportunities to pursue their own research projects throughout their time in our program.

 Through the Summer Educational Series, there are lectures on a wide range of high yield topics including “How to find a Mentor, The Art of Scientific Presentation, The Nuts and Bolts of Research: How to Start Your Research, How to Get a Research Project Started, and How to Plan, Write, and Submit a Research Project.”
 The program has a robust “Research Manual” for residents interested in pursuing research projects.

 The Department hosts a quarterly “Ideas on Tap Research Mixer” with food and drink.
 The mixer gives residents an opportunity to present their research poster in front of faculty and their peers, and is a great opportunity to expand one’s network and discuss research interests.

 The Research and Education Chief Resident, StARR resident, and AIM faculty host a quarterly “Works-in-Progress” luncheon wherein residents bring their research projects in various stages from “idea infancy” to cleaning up the citations, so the group can brainstorm/troubleshoot on developing the residents’ research projects.